Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Evaluation

-We compare various quantization algorithms for their ability to optimize compression while maintaining model quality.
-For this experiment, we collect ten evenly spaced checkpoints for various models during their training.
-For each quantization technique, we compute the minimum number of quantization bins required to achieve error thresholds of 0.1\%, 1\%, and 5\% at each checkpoint and report its mean.
+\textbf{{Quality of Non-uniform Quantization.}} To evaluate different quantization algorithms, we collect ten checkpoints spaced throughout the training of different models.
+For each algorithm, we determine the minimum number of quantization bins needed to meet per-checkpoint thresholds of $\epsilon=0.001, 0.01, 0.05$, then calculate the mean number of bins across all checkpoints.
 We disable parameter pruning in our system for this experiment to allow for easier comparison.
-The results are presented in \cref{tab:one-hot-perf}.
-We observe that \sys achieves consistent superior performance across all the models and quality thresholds.
-On the other hand, GOBO+, which implements a variant of the k-means clustering algorithm for quantization, times out (30 mins+) for models with more than 30 million parameters.
-QD+ fails to find valid quantization configurations for strict quality degradation thresholds.
-Among baseline systems, only CNR+ manages to constantly find quantization configurations that satisfy the quality thresholds.
-However, it requires a 2-4$\times$ higher number of quantization bins to achieve the same quality as \sys due to their use of uniform quantization schemes.
+The results are presented in \cref{tab:one-hot-small}.

+We observe that \sys consistently outperforms across all the models and quality thresholds. \GOBO, which uses a na\"ive implementation of k-means clustering algorithm for quantization, takes over 30 minutes for models with more than 30 million parameters, while \sys usually takes a few seconds. \QD fails to find valid quantization configurations for strict quality thresholds.
+Among baselines, only \CNR manages to constantly find quantization configurations that satisfy the quality thresholds.
+However, it requires a 2-4$\times$ higher number of quantization bins to achieve the same quality as \sys due to their use of uniform quantization.

-Next, we evaluate the runtime performance of our quantization algorithm.
-There are two key operations in our quantization algorithm: computing qualities for pruning and protection, and the \kmeans clustering for quantization.
-We implement our approach in Pytorch \cite{pytorch} with support for both CPU and GPU execution.
-We compare the performance of our implementation against off-the-shelf GPU-enabled implementations for quantile in CuPy \cite{cupy} and \kmeans in CuML \cite{cuml} respectively.
-The results are reported in \cref{tab:runtime-abalation}.
+\textbf{{Quantization Runtime.}} \cref{tab:runtime-abalation} reports the runtime of two key operations in our quantization algorithm: computing qualities for pruning and protection, and the \kmeans clustering for quantization.
+We implement our approach in Pytorch with support for both CPU and GPU execution.
+We compare the performance of our implementation against off-the-shelf GPU-enabled implementations for quantile estimation in CuPy and \kmeans clustering in CuML respectively.
 Our quantile estimation algorithm achieves 3-4$\times$ higher performance compared to CuPy, while we note a speed-up of up to 65$\times$ in quantile computation.